nodeset-org/RPIPs/RPIPs/RPIP-forced-exits.md

 ### Forced Exits During Inactivity Leaking

 The Ethereum staking formula includes additional penalties for offline validators when large portions of the network are offline.
 This state of accelerated punishment is called "inactivity leaking".
-With the RP protocol forcing exits for validators under a 31.5 ETH balance, validators who are offline during an inactivity leaking scenario may be exited even if the validator is only offline for a brief period.
+With the RP protocol forcing exits for validators under a 31.9 ETH balance, validators who are offline during an inactivity leaking scenario may be exited even if the validator is only offline for a brief period.
 In some extreme scenarios, a small number of missed attestations could cause a validator to be ejected from the network.
 This may be necessary, however, in order to protect the value of rETH during an unusual network state for Ethereum.

 ## Future Enhancements

 EIP-7002 broadens the design space for staking protocols such that several options for enhancement are available.
 Although this document only proposes a single, simple use-case, I also suggest further review and development for consideration in the future:

-- Develop an oracle for determining typical performance such that significantly underperforming validators may also be exited
+- Develop or integrate an oracle such as for determining typical performance such that significantly underperforming validators may also be exited
 - Study and consider better values for the parameters introduced above to constrain additional losses where possible while keeping a user-friendly operator experience
--